Owen150/CG-Semester-Project/README.md

 # 3D-FPS-Shooting-Game
 **DOOM** is a **3 dimensional first person shooter (FPS) shooting game** which uses the **raycasting algorithm** to generate a pseudo 3D environment and **pathfinding algorithm** for smart player enemy interaction.
-It is built using **Pygame** module in **Python** and takes advantage of the raycasting algorithm to make 3D gameplay despite not being a 3D game engine unlike Unity, Unreal, Godot and others that are available in the market.
+It is built using **Pygame** module in **Python** and takes advantage of the raycasting algorithm to make 3D gameplay despite not being a 3D game engine unlike Unity, Unreal, Godot, and others that are available in the market.

 ## Table of Contents